Message IconCustomer SupportUser IconContact SalesLock IconLogin

 Type A: You built your own Peppol Access Point

-You will need to update your validation logic, schematron rules, and invoice generation templates to comply with the updated standard.
-You'll need to track the draft specifications, run testing against the new rules, and push updates to production before the deadline.
-You own this.
+In parallel, you need to track the draft specifications, run testing against the new rules, and push updates to production before the deadline.

 The ViDA Connection